chakrit/randstream/README.md

 # RANDSTREAM

-A stream that sprays out [random bytes][0] at whoever's listening to its `data`.

-The implementation is surprisingly trivial thanks to [isaacs/readable-stream][1] so I didn't have any tests but you should just take a look at the code.
+A stream that sprays out [random bytes][0] at whoever's `read()`-ing it or listening to its `data`.
+The implementation is surprisingly trivial thanks to [isaacs/readable-stream][1] so I didn't have any tests but you should just take a good look at the code if you are not sure.

 # API